What Causes a Cat's Swollen Lip?

 Squamous cell carcinoma, a particular type of cancer that causes oral tumors, can make a cat's lower jaw and upper lip or lower lip swell too.
 This can happen to cats of any age, but it's more common in older felines.

 What to do about a cat's swollen lip

 When you notice any physical abnormality in your cat, an immediate trip to the veterinarian is a wise move.
 Always consult an experienced veterinarian regarding the health and treatment of your cat.
 The veterinarian can pinpoint the cause of the swelling and prescribe medication and treatment to alleviate discomfort.

 If the swelling is due to an allergic reaction, the allergens can make breathing difficult for your kitty and can result in anaphylaxis, which is life-threatening.
-If left untreated, broken teeth and other oral problems can result in further oral issues as well as heart, liver and kidney disease.
-There's no such thing as a wasted trip to the vet, especially when your kitty's health is at stake.
+If left untreated, broken teeth and other oral problems can result in further oral issues as well as heart, liver, and kidney disease.
+There's no such thing as a wasted trip to the veterinarian, especially when your kitty's health is at stake.

 If your cat has a swollen lip, visit your veterinarian to get to the root cause.
 Swollen lips, whether upper or lower, on felines can indicate a wide variety of health issues, including allergies, cancer, or an acute injury.
 Cat dental problems can also contribute to swelling of the lips.
 Your DVM can help pinpoint what's wrong and prescribe the appropriate treatment.